QubesOS/qubes-doc/user/reference/glossary.rst

       - Example usage: Bank in your ``banking`` qube and web surf in your ``untrusted`` qube.
 That way, if your ``untrusted`` qube is compromised, your banking activities remains secure.

-      - Historical note: The term "qube" was originally invented as an alternative to "VM" intended to make it easier for less technical users to understand Qubes OS and learn how to use it.
+      - Historical note: The term "qube" was originally invented as an alternative to "VM", and was intended to make it easier for less technical users to understand Qubes OS and learn how to use it.

    domain
       In Xen, a synonym for a virtual machine.
 See `"domain" on the Xen Wiki <https://wiki.xenproject.org/wiki/Domain>`__.
 This term has no official meaning in Qubes OS, but is often used colloquially.